-The inventory contains twelve trees comprised of nine different species (Chart 1).
-There are no Large Protected1 trees, two are Exempt2 fruit trees and on fan palm is Exempt species listed in 29.10.0970 subsection (2), and no Street Trees3.
+The inventory contains fifteen (15) trees comprised of three (3) different species (Chart 1).
+There are five Large Protected1 and 10 Protected, none are Exempt2 or Street Trees3.

-3 Street tree means a tree in a public place, or along or within a public street or right-of-way.
+&lt;sup>3 Street tree means a tree in a public place, or along or within a public street or right-of-way.

-1 Large protected tree means any oak (Quercus spp.), California buckeye (Aesculus californica), or Pacific madrone (Arbutus menziesii) which has a 24-inch or greater diameter (75-inch circumference); or any other species of tree with a 48-inch or greater diameter (150-inch circumference).
+&lt;sup>1 Large protected tree means any oak (Quercus spp.), California buckeye (Aesculus californica), or Pacific madrone (Arbutus menziesii) which has a 24-inch or greater diameter (75-inch circumference); or any other species of tree with a 48-inch or greater diameter (150-inch circumference).

-2 A fruit or nut tree that is less than eighteen (18) inches in diameter (fifty-seven-inch circumference).
+&lt;sup>2 A fruit or nut tree that is less than eighteen (18) inches in diameter (fifty-seven-inch circumference).
 Species listed in 29.10.0970 subsection (2).